 To: The Board of Trustees and Residents of the Foothill-De Anza Community College District

-The committee continues to carry out its principal duties of informing the public, ensuring that bond proceeds were spent for the purposes set forth in Measure C, and producing an annual progress report that includes a compliance statement.
-Responsibilities of the Foothill-De Anza Board of Trustees include prioritizing projects and monitoring spending levels and potential cost overruns of individual projects.
+The committee continues to carry out its principal duties of informing the public about the expenditure of bond proceeds; ensuring that the district spends bond money only for the purposes set forth in Measure C; and producing an annual report of the committee’s proceedings and activities, including a compliance statement.
+Responsibilities of the Foothill-De Anza Board of Trustees include overseeing the bond program, prioritizing projects, and monitoring progress and spending on individual projects and potential cost overruns.

-Measure C funding is an indispensable investment in maintaining both Foothill College and De Anza College campuses as valuable community resources.
-It enhances educational opportunities and allows for better training and retraining of students for higher paying, higher skilled jobs.
+Funding provided by our community through Measure C is an indispensable investment that supports student success.
+It has proven essential to maintaining both Foothill College and De Anza College campuses as valuable community resources to enhance educational opportunities and train and retrain students for higher paying, higher skilled jobs.